 Decreased Symptoms Of Arthritis

 Pescatarians may have lower risks of arthritis compared to meat-eaters because they consume more omega-3 fatty acids that can fight inflammation and reduce joint pain and swelling (3).

 There are some downsides associated with following a pescatarian diet:

 Fish does not contain high levels of iron unless it has been cooked using an iron skillet.
-Without this essential mineral, your body cannot produce red blood cells efficiently, leading to fatigue, and other symptoms.
+Without this essential mineral, your body cannot transport oxygen efficiently, leading to fatigue, and other symptoms.
 Pescatarians must make sure they eat enough protein as well as iron because their bodies cannot produce these nutrients on their own.
 This is especially important for menstruating women who need iron to prevent anemia (4).

 Low Levels Of Vitamin B12

 Because pescatarians do not eat meat, they often have lower levels of vitamin B12 which can cause fatigue, poor concentration, and even nerve damage if left untreated.
 You can easily add more vitamin B12 into your diet through dairy products such as cheese or milk which contain high amounts of the nutrient.
 If you don’t like fish or seafood, you can also get a vitamin B12 injection from a doctor or take a supplement to boost your levels (20).
 Nutritional yeast is a vegan source of vitamin B12 that can be helpful.
 You can make sure the fish or other seafood you are eating is sustainably caught or raised by visiting.